Click here to edit using the old editor

 You’ll learn about the fundamentals of systems and software to design, build and test your own software solutions.
 You’ll find out about the software development life cycle, and the processes of data integration, software testing methods and project management.

-The main aim this module is to develop a range of skills through an interesting and relevant project.
+The main aim of this module is to develop a range of skills through an interesting and relevant project.
 You will work as part of a team to explore the processes required to develop, test and deploy a web-based app.

 Year two

-• Enterprise Systems
+• Database and Enterprise Systems

 Year three